digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/external_key_storage_gcp.rst

 The following section describes all the steps you need to enable private keys to be externally stored and managed by a GCP KMS.
 For more information about what this means please consult :ref:`Externalize Private Keys With a Key Management Service <kms_external_architecture>`.
-These steps include configuring an AWS KMS, as well as, configuring this particular mode of operation.
+These steps include configuring a GCP KMS, as well as, configuring this particular mode of operation.

 .. _external_key_storage_permissions_gcp: